shaloo/docs.arcana/docs/tutorials/videos/an_academy.md

 ## Auth SDK

-Arcana Auth SDK uses modern distributed key generation, symmetric key cryptography, and decentralized storage of asymmetric keys for identity and access management.
+Arcana Auth SDK uses modern distributed key generation, symmetric key cryptography, and decentralized storage of asymmetric key shares meant for user identity and access management.
 It allows dApps to onboard users for Web3 applications without necessarily having to set up and manage a wallet.
 The Auth SDK also enables signing blockchain transactions and executing send transactions through the embedded Web3 wallet called the Arcana wallet.

 ### Integrating with the Auth SDK